-Carolina Panthers’ Cam Newton is known for his game tradition of giving the ball away to a fan in the stands after he scores a touchdown.
+Back in 2016, Carolina Panthers’ Cam Newton was known for his game tradition of giving the ball away to a fan in the stands after he scores a touchdown.

-But in this game, he had no idea just how special that game ball would be when he handed it to 6-year-old Colin Toler.
+But in one particular game, he had no idea just how special that game ball would be when he handed it to 6-year-old Colin Toler.